Cyril Ramaphosa - South African union leader, mine boss, president

-A lover of fast cars, vintage wine, trout fishing and game farming, South Africa's Deputy President Cyril Ramaphosa is one of the country's wealthiest politicians with a net worth of about $450m (£340m).
+A lover of fast cars, vintage wine, trout fishing and game farming, South Africa's new President Cyril Ramaphosa is one of the country's wealthiest politicians with a net worth of about $450m (£340m).

 Once a leading trade unionist, he became the symbol of black capitalism in South Africa after the ANC came to power at the end of white-minority rule in 1994.